All insights

 When a partner asks "what did we get last year?", the answer should take seconds, not days.
 A document that shows delivered assets, attendance records, media appearances, and hospitality usage is not just good service.
 It is the renewal conversation.

-Research from sports partnership consultancies consistently shows that partners who receive structured performance reporting are significantly more likely to renew and more likely to increase their investment tier.
-The renewal is earned during the season, not at the renewal meeting.
+Research consistently shows that partners who receive structured performance reporting are significantly more likely to renew - and more likely to increase their investment tier.

 How Modern Sports Clubs Are Doing It